Atmos Pro Logo

 You can add multiple destinations per workspace.
 Each destination can be independently enabled, disabled, tested, or deleted.

-Every delivery is a JSON array of CloudEvents v1.0 envelopes:
+With the default CloudEvents v1.0 format, every delivery is a JSON array of CloudEvents v1.0 envelopes:

 [